aeturrell/coding-for-economists/wrkflow-automating-outputs.md

 ### Using Jupyter notebooks to automate code outputs in reports

-Jupyter notebooks mix text and code, and the best notebook-dedicated integrated development editor (IDE) is [Jupyter Lab](https://jupyter.org/).
+Jupyter notebooks mix text and code.
+Perhaps the best notebook-dedicated integrated development editor (IDE) is [Jupyter Lab](https://jupyter.org/).
 Jupyter Lab offers a quick and simple method of fully automating reports.
 Once installed, to start Jupyter Lab, type `jupyter lab` in the command line and a browser window will open.
 Select your programming environment, for instance 'Python-codeforecon', under the notebook heading and a fresh '.ipynb' file will open up.
 Try adding in some text, in the markdown cells, and some code, in the code cells.
 You can add new cells with the '+' button, and change cell type with the dropdown (new cells default to code).
 To demonstrate how notebooks can be used to fully automate reports, it's a good idea to include code that produces charts and tables, so you can get a feel for how these get weaved into a final output.
 Once you have a demo notebook you're happy with, and you've run all the code blocks using the play button, save it.

 Now, within Jupyter Lab, go to 'File->Export Notebook As...', and you'll be given several options to export the notebook into other formats.
 Some of the most useful are HTML, PDF, and markdown (which will include outputs such as figures).
 The beauty of this setup is that, if the data change, you can just re-run the entire notebook to update the code outputs.
 Now, one caveat to that is that you *cannot mix code and text in the same cell*.
 They must be in different cells.
-So you can't update the text automatically, only the the code outputs (we'll see an example of updating the text automatically too in the next subsection).
+So you can't update the text automatically, only the code outputs (we'll see an example of updating the text automatically too in the next subsection).

 Jupyter Lab doesn't just offer exports to document type formats though, it can do slides too.
 To use this functionality, hit the the button in the left hand ribbon that has an icon that features two cogs.
 This opens up a window to edit the meta-data of cells.
 You'll see a dropdown menu with the heading 'slide type' with options: